 Avian influenza in wild birds

-The surveillance programme for AI in wild birds serves as a potential early detection and monitoring system in relation to influenza A viruses of avian origin, with special emphasis on HPAI H5 and H7 subtype viruses in the wild bird reservoir.
+The surveillance programme for AI in wild birds aims to monitor the occurrence of avian influenza viruses of subtypes H5 and H7 in wild birds.

-The main goal of the surveillance programme for AI in poultry is to document that Norwegian poultry flocks are free of influenza A infections of the subtypes H5 and H7.
+The surveillance programme for AI in poultry aims to document that Norwegian poultry flocks are free from influenza A viruses of subtypes H5 and H7.

 Download report